 Fresh Basil tends to be infested with aphids, thrips and other insects.
-Please check “Special Instructions” below for instructions on insect inspection.
+Please check “Special Instructions” below for instructions on checking fresh basil for insect infestation.

 1/2 small baguette (about 12 inches long)